sharedo-tech/sharedo-sample-mobile-app/README.md

 # Sharedo sample mobile app
-An example mobile app built in Vue/Vuetify using the [sharedo-mobile-core](https://github.com/sharedo-tech/sharedo-mobile-core) package to interact with an existing sharedo instance.
+An example mobile app built in Vue/Vuetify using the [Sharedo Mobile Core](https://github.com/sharedo-tech/sharedo-mobile-core) package to interact with an existing sharedo instance.

 ## Building